 - If you’re working with an SEO company, they may prefer if you used their writing services (assuming the company provides writing services).
 Certainly take a look at their writing style, but consider shopping around too.
 A smart SEO copywriter can work seamlessly with your SEO firm and can bring new ideas to the table.

-- Know that good writing costs money – but you’ll make more money, too.
-Experienced copywriting strategists – those who write to sell – can write pages that make cash registers ring.
-Savvy bloggers can build a solid community for your brand and help build buzz (here’s more about the social media writing versus SEO copywriting differences).
+- Know that good writing costs money — but you’ll make more money, too.
+Experienced copywriting strategists — those who know how to write SEO content and write to sell — can create pages that make cash registers ring.
+Savvy bloggers can build a solid community for your brand and help build buzz (that’s more about the social media writing versus SEO copywriting differences).
 Yes, you are paying $X per month.
 But the returns are well worth it.

 Training your in-house staff is a great idea if …